2017 Sustainable Teacher Awards

-We are proud to host the 2017 Sustainable Teacher Awards, sponsored by the US Green Building Council, on June 1st as part of our Emerald Evening fundraiser.
-Presented by Nashville's Senior Advisor for Education, Laura Moore.
+The inaugural Sustainable Teacher Awards, sponsored by the US Green Building Council, took place on June 1st as part of our Emerald Evening fundraiser.
+Awards were presented by Nashville's Senior Advisor for Education, Laura Moore.

 School Leadership -- School administrators prioritizing sustainable practices in their school by providing options for students to learn and integrate sustainability into their own routines, supporting teachers, or advocating for school-wide green practices and infrastructure.